efeelize/eng/kaiyan/invest/manage_money.md

 > 3)you can even budget your time, So in that case, you are careful with your time and you, I guess, plan how much time to spend on everything.you kind of managing your time.

 > 4) it's all part of planning ahead for your future.It's kind of like when you, you expect something in the future or you're just planning in case it happens.

+# 8.splurge on sth  /splɝdʒ/ [n.挥霍] & be (not) live within your means [phr.量入为出]
+> 1)So splurge is like when you spend a lot of money on something.And it can be splurging on something useful but often it's just splurging on something kind of fun,and sort of more than you really need.More than you need and also importantly more than you can afford.Some of us can never afford to splurge too much.

+> 2)This is another phrase often used when we talk about managing money and and within your means just means, you know, don't spend more money than you make or you have.

+> 3)we don't say live without your means.
+We just say he's not living within his means.It's kind of a formal expression but it's pretty important.It's good financial advice.It doesn't matter how much money, I mean, if you are a really rich guy.But you spend money as if you were a richer guy, you're not living within your means.

 # III.pattern
 ***Hey Peter, did you do any shopping over Chinese New Year?***